 MISSION AND VISION

 E49 stands for Ecclesiastes 4:9 “where two are better than one…and a three cord strand cannot be broken.”
-We exist to Unite, Develop and Mobilize civic, business, non-profit and church leaders into collaboration solutions to social issues.
-We do this through Unifying events, Social Innovation and Social Impact in local communities.
+We exist to Unite, Develop and Mobilize civic, business, non-profit and church leaders into collaborative solutions to social issues.

 We dream of a day when homelessness has an answer, where there are no more kids in foster care, where sexual exploitation and broken relationships are replaced with loving, Christ-centered marriages, where poverty is a choice, where every school has a church caring for it, where racism is overwhelmed by love, where Christians are seen as the answer, not the problem and God is worshiped openly in the public again.